koalamer/vsc-labeled-bookmarks/README.md

 ## Tree View in the Activity Bar

-There are two views of the bookmarks available in the activity bar under the bookmark icon: one grouping them by files and another grouping them by bookmark group and then by files.
+There are three views of the bookmarks available in the activity bar under the bookmark icon:

+* one for the active group
+* one grouping the inactive groups
+* one that shows all bookmarks grouped by files

-In both there are action buttons to activate groups, rename items and to delete items.
+There are action buttons to activate groups, rename items and to delete items.

 You can directly access this by using `ctrl+alt+b t`.
-If a text document is active at the time of using this shortcut and it has bookmarks, the nearest bookmark is highlighted in the tree view.
-(This might not always work, as described under 'Known Issues')
+If a text document is active at the time of using this shortcut and it has bookmarks, the nearest bookmark of the active group is highlighted in the tree view.

 ![Activity Bar](resources/activity_bar.gif)